 T.M.I.C.
 (Talitha) Stam MSc.

-Talitha Stam is a post-doctoral researcher at the Department of Public Administration and Sociology of Erasmus University Rotterdam.
+Talitha Stam is a post-doctoral researcher at the Sociology department of Erasmus University Rotterdam.

 Talitha is currently involved in the Erasmus Initiative Vital Cities and Citizens funded research project: Making Rotterdam’s children more resilient: Closing the socio-economic/ethnic gap in students’ school performances by strengthening partnerships between parents, schools, and children.
 For this, we work in close collaboration with our societal partner Samen Leren/Bureau Frontlijn from the municipality of Rotterdam.